jcoreNL/docker-101-workshop/README.md

 To install Docker follow the steps at
 <https://store.docker.com/editions/community/docker-ce-desktop-windows>.
-After that, open the Docker settings and go to the tab.
-Make sure the correct drives are shared (Note: a prompt might appear to enter your Windows password). if you like, you can give the Docker machine more CPU’s and memory at the tab .
+After that, open the Docker settings and go to the `shared` tab.
+Make sure the correct drives are shared (Note: a prompt might appear to enter your Windows password). if you like, you can give the Docker machine more CPU’s and memory at the tab `advanced`.